PJRyn/Preparing-Data-and-Visualising-with-Matplotlib/README.md

 # Preparing Data and Visualising with Matplotlib

 ## About this project
-This project's goal was to clean up and combine the data from both 'Mouse_metadata.csv' and 'Study_results.csv', then visualise the data using the Matplotlib in python.
-This was to understand how to use Matplotlib to visualse complex data sets.
-This project was broken down into each of these goals:
+This project's goal was to provide an analysis of hypothetical pharmaceutical data based on animal testing (this data is not sourced from actual animal testing).
+To provide a proper analysis of the pharmaceutical data both 'Mouse_metadata.csv' and 'Study_results.csv' were joined and cleaned then Matplotlib was used to visualize the data to illustrate conclusions that could have been drawn from the data.
+The approach for this project was broken down segmented goals:
-- Prepare the data.
+- Preparing the data.
-- Generate summary statistics.
+- Generating summary statistics.
-- Create bar charts and pie charts.
+- Creating bar charts and pie charts.
-- Calculate quartiles, find outliers, and create a box plot.
+- Calculating quartiles, finding outliers, and creating a box plot.
-- Create a line plot and a scatter plot.
+- Creating a line plot and a scatter plot.
-- Calculate correlation and regression.
+- Calculating correlation and regression.

-Within Analysis&Visualisation.ipynb is split into sections based upon the goals of this project.
-It also contains analysis on the data provided.
+This cleaning and analysis was done within the 'Analysis&Visualisation.ipynb' notebook.
+It follows each of the steps above and provides some conclusions that can be extrapolated from the data set.

 ## Using this project
 The files used for analysis are located within the 'Resources' folder.
 The 'Analysis&Visualisation.ipynb' provides an analysis of each listed section and can be seen in browser or within a compatible IDE such as Visual Studio Code or Jupyter Notebook.

-*data was provided by Monahs University Data Analysis Bootcamp 2022 - 2023*
+*data was provided by Monash University Data Analysis Bootcamp 2022 - 2023*